 I was fortunate enough to spend a day at the 24th annual International Flower and Garden Festival at EPCOT recently.
-The festival lasts an unprecedented 90 days this year, from March 1 to May 29, and many other aspects of the festival have been expanded: more topiaries, more outdoor kitchens, more play areas and more free concerts.
+The festival seems to last longer each year and many other aspects of the festival have been expanded: more topiaries, more outdoor kitchens, more play areas and more free concerts.
 There are even classes, demonstrations, and tours, both free and paid, that you can attend.

 One thing to keep in mind, however, is that many of the Festival events are only offered on the weekends.
 The Festival Center is open Friday-Sunday and is located in the old Wonders of Life pavilion between the Universe of Energy and Mission Space.
 At the Center you’ll find exhibits, demonstrations and hands-on presentations.
 A schedule can be found here.
 These are generally complimentary, but seating is limited and on a first-come first-serve basis.
 If you attend a presentation, you might also get a “freebie” like a plant or a food sample.

 In the past, Home and Garden Television (HGTV) was a sponsor of the event, but now most of the presenters are experts from University of Florida’s Institute of Food and Agriculture Sciences.

 There are also a variety of Garden Rocks concerts that are held Friday through Monday at the American Gardens Theater.
 These are free but in order to have a reserved seat you might consider booking a Garden Rocks Dining Package.